 The general shareholders’ meeting serves as Capcom’s highest decision-making body and determines important matters prescribed by laws, regulations, and the Company’s Articles of Incorporation, as well as serves as a place for communicating the audit results of divisional reports and consolidated financial statements.

-Invitations to the general shareholders’ meeting are issued approximately three weeks before convening the session, and efforts are made to allow for greater attendance by having the session about 10 days before the date on which most other companies hold their meetings.
-We have also made it possible for shareholders to exercise their voting rights over the internet using a computer, smartphone or mobile phone.
+Invitations to the general shareholders’ meeting are issued approximately three weeks before convening the session, and efforts are made to allow for greater attendance by having the session before the date on which most other companies hold their meetings.
+We have also made it possible for shareholders to exercise their voting rights over the internet using a computer, smartphone or tablet.
 In addition, we participate in an electronic voting rights exercise platform for institutional investors so that they will have sufficient time to review the proposals.

 Management decisions that incorporate external directors’ opinions

-The Board of Directors is composed of 10 directors (chaired by the Representative Director and Chairman of the Board), with five (50.0%) of the directors being external directors.
+The Board of Directors is composed of 15 directors (chaired by the Representative Director and Chairman of the Board), with seven of the directors being external directors.

-The Board deliberates on important matters stipulated by laws, regulations, and the Rules of the Board of Directors, and strives to strengthen supervisory functions through the guidance, suggestions, and active comments of external directors.
+The Board deliberates on important matters stipulated by laws, regulations, and the Rules of the Board of Directors as well as on growth strategies based on the Group’s corporate philosophy, and strives to strengthen supervisory functions through the guidance, suggestions, and active comments of external directors.

 Audit and Supervisory Committee